quicwg/base-drafts/draft-ietf-quic-transport.md

 # Pseudocode

-The pseudocode in this section describe sample algorithms.
+The pseudocode in this section describes sample algorithms.
 These algorithms are intended to be correct and clear, rather than being optimally performant.

 The pseudocode segments in this section are licensed as Code Components; see the